Medicare vs Medicaid

 Also, Medicare covers time spent in skilled nursing facilities, so if you require physical therapy, occupational therapy, speech-language pathology or intravenous injections in a controlled environment, you can stay in a skilled nursing facility as long as the care is medically necessary.
 Basically, if a doctor or a nurse is necessary to provide care, Medicare will cover it.

-Medicaid covers stays in Medicaid-certified nursing homes.
+Medicaid covers stay in Medicaid-certified nursing homes.
 Federal law requires that these nursing homes provide Medicaid recipients the following services for free:

 Medicaid might not pay for services like a private room, specially prepared food (beyond what’s provided by the nursing home) or television.
 For services beyond those listed above, check with your nursing home and your local Medicaid provider to see if they cover what you need.